Virtuouz/UserGuides/src/docs/EditingPages/editing-normal-pages.md

 ### Navigation

-This lets set up how your page will show up in your navigation.
+This lets you set up how your page will show up in your navigation.
 This is also where you can create submenus of pages in your navigation.

 ![](/assets/images/uploads/image-22.png)

-#### Standard use (easy)
+#### Standard Use (easy)

 When you first create a page you'll need to remember to update the navigation settings of the page.
 Lets break down each navigation setting how to use it the simple way